sr-murthy/continuedfractions/docs/sources/contributing.rst

 There is currently no dedicated pipeline for releases - both `GitHub releases <https://github.com/sr-murthy/continuedfractions/releases>`_ and `PyPI packages <https://pypi.org/project/continuedfractions>`_ are published manually, but both have the same version tag.

-Pipelines for releases (and also documentation) will be added as part of a future release.
+Pipelines for releases will be added as part of a future release.